valtech-sd/rule-harvester/README.md

     ]
 }
 ```

-Though the above example is rather useless it can allow you to easily see the rule syntax
+The above rule would perform a certain action on facts when a certain closure `checkProductType` determines that a
+product type is "digital".
+In this case, the actions would be `calculateTaxes` and `calculateTotalPrice`.
+All of the
+three items `checkProductType`, `calculateTaxes`, and `calculateTotalPrice` are closures that you get to define.

+#### Closures as conditions

+When you use a closure in the "when:" clause of a rule, we can say that the closure is a "condition".
+The output of
+closures used in "when:" clauses of rules should be `true` or `false`.

+#### Closures as actions

+When you use a closure in the "then:" clause of a rule, we can say that the closure is an "action".
+The output of
+closures used in "then:" clauses of rules should be the CHANGED FACTS, which are then passed further downstream to
+other rules.

+An action should change the `facts` object as needed, then return the `facts` object.

 #### Closure Parameters

+A closure can support Parameters.
+Similar to how JavaScript functions can receive arguments, these are properties are
+passed into the function that implements the closure.

 In order to use closure parameters you need to use options when setting up a closure.
-In the following example `calculatePercentage` is a closure parameter.
+In the following example
+`calculatePercentage` is a closure parameter.
 You will want to pass both `facts` and `context` into the closure arguments.

 ```javascript
 [